ibm-cloud-docs/containers/cs_storage_block.md

 ## Deciding on the block storage configuration
 {: #block_predefined_storageclass}

-{{site.data.keyword.containerlong}} provides pre-defined storage classes for block storage that you can use to provision block storage with a specific configuration.
+{{site.data.keyword.containerlong_notm}} provides pre-defined storage classes for block storage that you can use to provision block storage with a specific configuration.
 {: shortdesc}

 Every storage class specifies the type of block storage that you provision, including available size, IOPS, file system, and the retention policy.